Yoshihisa Yamamoto (wrestler): PRIDE

-Yamamoto made his PRIDE debut at Pride 16 on September 24, 2001 against Brazilian Assuerio Silva and was dominated, losing via only 11 seconds into the fight via TKO.
+Yamamoto made his PRIDE debut at Pride 16 on September 24, 2001 against Brazilian Assuério Silva and was dominated, losing only 11 seconds into the fight via TKO.
 However, the former professional wrestler would bounce back, defeating South African kickboxer Jan Nortje via armbar submission less than two minutes into the fight.
 In his next bouts he was knocked out by former NFL lineman Bob Sapp and then lost via unanimous decision to Guy Mezger before picking up his next win against Alexander Otsuka after Otsuka injured his leg in the second round.
 In his next bout at Pride Final Conflict 2003 Yamamoto fought Heath Herring and performed well against the Sambo and Muay Thai specialist but ultimately lost via rear-naked choke submission in the third round.

-In his next bout the 13-16-1 Yamamoto faced two-time UFC Heavyweight Tournament Champion, Mark Kerr.
-Early in the fight, Kerr attempted and secured a double leg takedown, but spiked his head into the canvas in the process, stunning him and allowing Yamamoto to capitalize with ground and pound, winning the fight via TKO at 0:40 of the first round.
+In his next bout the 13-16-1 Yamamoto faced two-time UFC Heavyweight Tournament Champion Mark Kerr.
+Early in the fight Kerr secured a double leg takedown but spiked his head into the canvas, stunning himself, which allowed Yamamoto to capitalize with ground and pound for the first round knockout win.

 Yamamoto's next appearance for the organization was at Pride Bushido 2 against future 2006 Pride World Grand Prix Champion Mirko Cro Cop.
 Yamamoto lost the bout via TKO 2:12 into the first round.
 Yamamoto fought once more the organization at Pride Bushido 3 against Choi Mu-Bae and lost via unanimous decision.